-Strengthening sustainable livelihoods: Supporting the rural population
+Strengthening the livelihoods of the rural population

 Title: Strengthening Sustainable Livelihoods in Rural Areas